The Disintegration of an American Town

 The poor maintenance, the wages and benefits, and the drastic job cuts are only the most obvious costs.
 The spiritual damage may be more profound.
 Recently I sat in the small living room of a Lancaster glassman who works in Plant 1 and asked him if he knew which company currently owned Anchor Hocking.
 The last I knew, after the 2015 bankruptcy the ownership group consisted of former lenders that aren’t in the business of running a glass manufacturer.
 The company was for sale.
 I wondered if there’d been some ownership consolidation, and my query to the company went unanswered.

 “I think it’s Monomoy,” the glassman said.
 It wasn’t Monomoy.
 I wasn’t surprised by his reply, though.
 Keeping track of who owned what, or even the name of the parent company, is exhausting.
 Many employees have mentally disconnected from their employer in an effort to tune out the turmoil.
 None had any idea, for example, of the dividend recapitalizations the company had performed that benefited the private-equity sponsors and increased the company’s debt burden.
 They had no idea what a dividend recap was.
 Some didn’t know a CEO had been fired until weeks after the fact.
 Better, they thought, to put their heads down, do their work, go home, collect a check.
 If the furnaces were blazing when workers showed up for their shift, they had a job.
-If the furnaces were cold, they didn’t.

 “Stability has been replaced by chaos,” Shannon Monnat, a sociologist and demographer at Penn State University who researches the interplay between economics and health, says of such situations.
 The longer the stress lasts, whether it involves family, community, or work, the more disheartened people become and the more faith they lose in the system, until, finally, they disconnect to survive.